mjpclab/react-tabber/README.md

 if you are using React and ReactTabber in global variable mode, which means there is no module loader environment, `ReactTabber` will be a property of global scope.

-## Prepare tabs array and render
+## Prepare tab entries to render
 ### By data structure
 You need to collect all components that want to put into tabs array.
 Each array item has property `label` and `panel`, which can be a string, a number, a native DOM element, another React component, or array of these types of item.
-It also has an optional property `key` for the item which can improve performance if tabs array are changed dynamically and trigger render by it's parent component.
+It also has an optional property `key` for the item which can improve performance and use it from some callbacks besides index value.
 Here is the example of tabs array:
 ```jsx
 let tabs = [